 In its simplest form, dilapidations refer to the condition of the property either during the term of the lease or when it expires.
 Most commercial leases will include repairing covenants and often also include what is known as “yielding up” provisions that specify the state and condition that you as a tenant must leave the premises when you vacate at the end of your term.

-The landlord can serve this schedule either before the end of the lease, in which case you would have the opportunity to carry out the repairs, or once the lease has ended at which point there is no possibility for you to go back in and do the works yourselves.
+The landlord can serve a Schedule of Dilapidations either before the end of the lease, in which case you would have the opportunity to carry out the repairs, or once the lease has ended at which point there is no possibility for you to go back in and do the works yourselves.
 In the latter case, a claim for dilapidations is, in essence, a claim by the landlord for damages for breach of contract.

 In many instances dilapidation claims can be sorted out amicably between the parties or between building surveyors.
 Sometimes, however, disagreements over the value of the landlord’s claim can turn sour and there is the potential for such claims to end up in arbitration or the Court, taking up a huge amount of time, money and effort for both sides.
 Therefore, it is essential to understand the implications of dilapidations and have it in the back of your mind before, during and towards the end of your lease.
 Read below for our top tips at each of these stages.